 The costumes and wigs really bring 1990s Hollywood to life with those sharp suits, oversized mobile phones and big, blonde hair that were the order of the day.
 The Vivian outfits in Pretty Woman are idolised by many worldwide so while it might be a film that turns prostitution into a fairy tale romance, the dresses remain very much iconic including the red dress at the opera and that polka dot dress.

 The opera scene – This scene reminded me of the opening of The Lion King minus the animals.
 Perfection.
 In the film, an old lady at the opera asks Vivian if she enjoyed the opera.
 Vivian responds: “It was so good, I almost peed my pants!”
 Gosh Vivian, I know how you feel.
 We watch Vivian and Edward at the opera as Kimberley Blake (Violetta) blows us away performing an extract from La Traviata with every single member of the company on stage in this scene.

-This isn’t a musical that is going to clean up at The Oliviers but I couldn’t stop smiling all the way through.
+This isn’t a musical that is going to clean up at The Oliviers but we couldn’t stop smiling all the way through.
 Yes, you will get to sing along to the iconic song Pretty Woman (at the end) but don’t just come for that.
 There is a lot of love and fun in this show – something we will need a lot of this year!

 You can watch Pretty Woman live at the Savoy Theatre.